MattechLab/monalisa/docs/rst/2-5_coil_sensitivity_map.rst

 The coil sensitivity ``C`` is saved as a matrix in a MATLAB data file for the next step.
 The code can be modified to save the reconstructed image ``x`` as well.

-For an explanation of the math behind it, see :doc:`theory`.
+..
+For an explanation of the math behind it, see :doc:`3-1_theory`.